Adam Cole: Implosion of The Undisputed Era and departure (2020–2021)

-After losing the NXT Championship, Cole slowly turned face as he began a rivalry with announcer Pat McAfee, after the two got into an argument on McAfee's talk show and McAfee punted Cole in the head on the August 5 episode of NXT.
+After losing the NXT Championship, Cole slowly turned face as he began a rivalry with announcer Pat McAfee, after the two got into an argument on McAfee's eponymous sports talk show and McAfee punted Cole in the head on the August 5 episode of NXT.
 This led to a match between the two being set up for NXT TakeOver XXX, which Cole won.
 Cole cemented his face turn on the September 30 episode of NXT after calling out Austin Theory, who had insulted Kyle O'Reilly earlier in the night during a backstage promo.
-Cole and the other members of The Undisputed Era would go on to feud with The Kings of NXT (McAfee, Pete Dunne, Danny Burch, and Oney Lorcan).
+Cole and the other members of The Undisputed Era would go on to feud with McAfee, Pete Dunne, Danny Burch, and Oney Lorcan.
 Over the next few weeks on NXT, McAfee mocked The Undisputed Era until they returned on the November 18 episode of NXT.
 General Manager of NXT, William Regal, announced that both teams would face each other at NXT Takeover: WarGames.
 At the event, The Undisputed Era defeated Team McAfee.
 Heading into 2021, Cole and Roderick Strong announced their participation in the Men's Dusty Rhodes Tag Team Classic.
 On the January 13, 2021, episode of NXT, they faced Breezango (Fandango and Tyler Breeze) in the first round and were victorious.
 On the February 3 episode of NXT, Cole and Strong were eliminated from the tournament after being defeated by the team of Tommaso Ciampa and Timothy Thatcher in the quarterfinals.

-At NXT TakeOver: Vengeance Day, The Undisputed Era assisted Finn Bálor after he was attacked by The Kings of NXT.
-As The Undisputed Era and Bálor posed together, Cole suddenly superkicked Bálor and then turn on stablemate Kyle O'Reilly, subsequently turning heel in the process.
-On the February 17 episode of NXT, Cole attacked O'Reilly during the latter's six man tag team match against The Kings of NXT.
+At NXT TakeOver: Vengeance Day, The Undisputed Era assisted Finn Bálor after he was attacked by Dunne, Burch and Lorcan.
+As The Undisputed Era and Bálor posed together, Cole suddenly superkicked Bálor and then turn on O'Reilly, subsequently turning heel in the process.
+On the February 17 episode of NXT, Cole attacked O'Reilly during the latter's six man tag team match against Dunne, Burch and Lorcan.
 After Dunne's team picked up the win, Cole delivered a superkick to Bálor and raised the NXT Championship in the air.
 On the February 24 episode of NXT, Cole apologized for what he did to O'Reilly before Strong interrupted Cole.
 Bálor then came out and attacked Cole and Strong until Cole hit a superkick on Bálor.
 After crying and apologizing profusely to Strong, Cole then delivered a low blow to Strong and proclaimed himself as The Undisputed Era.
 On the March 3 episode of NXT, Bálor challenged Cole to for the NXT Championship the following week, which Cole accepted.
 The following week on NXT, Cole was defeated by Bálor after O'Reilly distracted him, and was viciously assaulted afterwards, ending with O'Reilly ripping off Cole's Undisputed Era armband, officially kicking Cole off the group.
 On the March 24 episode of NXT, after many heated encounters between Cole and O'Reilly, they officially signed a contract for their unsanctioned match on Night 2 of NXT TakeOver: Stand & Deliver.
 At the event, Cole lost to O'Reilly.